 Honoring the Enduring Spirit of Agriculture and Virginia's Farm Families

-Since the first settlers landed at Jamestown nearly 400 years ago and planted crops to sustain themselves through the winters to come, agriculture has been at the heart of Virginia.
+Since the first settlers landed at Jamestown over 400 years ago and planted crops to sustain themselves through the winters to come, agriculture has been at the heart of Virginia.
 Our Commonwealth’s traditions and values stem from this heritage and from those Founding Fathers of our state and our nation, many of whom were farmers themselves.

 Today, descendants of these first farmers continue to produce food and fiber on the same land as their forefathers.
 As established in the Code of Virginia, the Virginia Century Farm Program recognizes and honors those farms that have been in operation for at least 100 consecutive years and the generations of Virginia farm families whose diligent and dedicated efforts have maintained these farms, provided nourishment to their fellow citizens and contributed so greatly to the economy of the Commonwealth.

 In recognition of their designation as a Virginia Century Farm, families will receive a certificate signed by the Governor and the Commissioner of the Virginia Department of Agriculture and Consumer Services, and a sign appropriate for outdoor display.
 In addition, the name of the farm and its owners will be posted on the Department’s Internet site.

 These 1,294 farms have been recognized as Virginia Century Farms.
 The information is listed by locality, and includes the farm name and the farm owners when the Century Farm recognition originally was bestowed.

 A farm must meet the criteria determined by the Virginia General Assembly to be certified as a Virginia Century Farm:

 - It must have been owned by the same family for at least 100 consecutive years;

 - It must be lived on or actually farmed by a descendent of the original owner;

 - It must gross over $2,500 annually from the sale of farm products, or